adscorp100/mdhomecarebuild/src/content/services/personal-care.md

 ---
-title: "Personal Care: Support to Live Independently, With Dignity"
+title: "Personal Care Services in {suburb}"
 description: "Considering personal care?
 It's a big step.
 Learn about how respectful, professional support can help you or a loved one maintain independence and dignity at home.
 NDIS & Home Care Package approved."
 pubDate: 2025-07-02
 category: "Daily Living Support"